10 Steps to Successfully Negotiating a Premium Domain Purchase

 • Security: The escrow service ensures that the buyer’s funds are only released once the domain is successfully transferred from the selling agent, protecting both parties.

-• Transparency: All steps of the process are tracked, and both parties have clear visibility into the status of the transaction and deal will lead to the best price.
+• Transparency: All steps of the process are tracked.
+Both parties have clear visibility into the status of the transaction and deal, leading to the best price.

 • Dispute Resolution: In the event of a dispute, the escrow service can mediate and help resolve issues, offering a neutral third-party service.
 This can save you money and be a game changer.

 When using an escrow service, the funds are typically placed in escrow until the domain migration is completed and verified, at which point the payment is released to the seller.
-After the domain has been confirmed, you officially gain ownership of the domain, concluding the acquisition procurement for your site.

 Congratulations, you’ve successfully made a premium domain purchase!